espilya/community-model-api/README.md

 ## Demo

-Demo files are located inside /Demo folder.
-There are 2 demo files. \
+Demo files are located inside /demo folder.
+There are 4 demo files. \
-Test 0: Makes Posts requests with users from one if the data file.  \
-Test 1: Makes Get request to communities and Get request to monitor the job status.
+post.py: Makes Posts requests with user demographic data. postContribution.py: Makes Posts requests with user contribution data. postPerspective.py: Makes Posts requests with perspective data. get.py: Makes Get request to communities and monitors the job status.

+Data examples can be found inside /demo/data folder.
+Additionally, database files numerated from previous to oldest state are also provided for quick import.
+Perspective examples can be found inside /demo/perspectives folder.

+## Configuration for Case Studies

+Configuration seed files can be found inside /api-server/app/src folder.
+To change it, please update seedFile.json.
+Artwork data can be found inside /server-loader/prototype-clustering/communityModel/data folder.
+To change it, please update artworks.json.

 ## Api Reference